Darndy/python-works/PYTNPRNT/INPUTFUNC/README.md

-This directory contains code that practice the input function in python
+This directory contains code that practice the input function in python language